Cookies on this website

 DPhil Student in Primary Health Care

-My DPhil investigates the implementation of multicancer detection (MCD) tests in primary health care settings in the United Kingdom, with a particular focus on symptomatic patients and health equity.
-I am supervised by Dr Brian D Nicholson, Dr Anna Dowrick, and Dr Tanvi Rai.
+My DPhil investigates the implementation of multicancer detection tests in primary health care settings in the United Kingdom, with a particular focus on symptomatic patients and health equity.

-I hold a Master of Public Health in Sociomedical Sciences from Columbia University's Mailman School of Public Health and a BA in Global Health and Social Medicine from King's College London.
-I am also conducting research with the Harvard T.H.
-Chan School of Public Health and Dana-Farber Cancer Institute on the equitable implementation of MCD tests.
+I hold a Master of Public Health in Sociomedical Sciences, with a Certificate in Chronic Disease Epidemiology, from Columbia University’s Mailman School of Public Health, as well as a BA in Global Health and Social Medicine from King’s College London.
+I am currently conducting research with the Harvard T.H.
+Chan School of Public Health and Dana-Farber Cancer Institute on the equitable implementation of multicancer detection tests.